7 Strategies for Making the Most of Brown’s Video Introduction

 How to make the most of your video profile?

 How to nail Brown’s video profile?
-The video introduction may not end up being the make or break factor of your application to Brown, it can absolutely help you rise above the typical applicant and really stand out for the better.
-If you are curious about learning more about how to improve your video introduction, or your chances of getting into Brown in general, consider contacting AdmissionSight today to set up a free consultation.
+The video introduction may not be the make or break factor of your application to Brown, but it can help you rise above the typical applicant and stand out for the better.

 Leave a Comment